natescherer/Get-ExpiringAdfsCertificate/docs/Get-ExpiringAdfsCertificate.md

 ```

 ### -SaveSmtpCreds
-Saves SMTP user name, encrypted password, and keyfile to decrypt password to
+Saves SMTP user name, encrypted password, and key to decrypt password to
-Get-ExpiringAdfsCertificate_smtppass.txt, Get-ExpiringAdfsCertificate_smtpkey.txt,
-and Get-ExpiringAdfsCertificate_smtpkey.txt, respectively.
+Get-ExpiringAdfsCertificate_SmtpCreds.xml.
-These files must exist in the same directory
+This file must exist in the same directory
 as this script when you use the -SmtpAuthenticated parameter.

 ```yaml